The A-Z of Popular Circus Acts

 For the most part there are tricks involved.
 An accomplice ties special knots which are easy to undo or there are false panels to escape through.

 Harry Houdini was the most famous escapologist of all.
+Perhaps the true Escape GOAT.

-Fire Eating or Fire Breathing
+Fire Breathing

-Otherwise there would be less fire-eaters.
+Otherwise there would be less fire-breathers.

-Fire-eating is definitely a "Do not try this at home" form of entertainment.
+Fire-breathing or fire-eating is definitely a "Do not try this at home" form of entertainment.
 If you need to get a similar experience eating a hot chilli might work.

 Fire Breathers blow a plume of flames into the air.
 Fire Eaters extinguish the flames in their mouth.